We are accepting individual experiences and oral history interviews for this project.

 No. Individual experiences and Oral history Interviews may be conducted in any language.
 We request that a translation is provided if possible.
 We also ask that you identify the language if the materials are in a language other than English.

 Yes.
 We do not want anyone to contribute their experience who does not feel comfortable doing so.
-We have a couple of other suggestions on what you can do weekly, but would welcome your creativity.
-Please talk with your supervisor if you have ideas.
+We have a couple of other suggestions, but would welcome your creativity for contributions.
 Current ideas:

 Yes!
 Taking photographs is one way to document new or shared experiences.
 If you are taking photographs for your project, please use the Photograph Release Form to record information about the photograph(s).
 If you are taking photographs that have people in them, please ASK permission to take their photograph.
 If the photograph has children under the age of 18, please ASK their parents for permission before taking the photograph.
 You might want to consider having the people sign a photo release form like the one found here.
 You do not need to use a photo release form when taking pictures or video of a large group.
 Avoid taking photographs that have identifying information in them (such as license plates, house/street addresses and names).